Klyra-project/Klyra/CONTRIBUTING.md

 klyra-warp = { path = "[base]/klyra/services/klyra-warp" }
 ```

-Before we can login to our local instance of klyra, we need to create a user.
+Before we can login to our local instance of Klyra, we need to create a user.
 The following command inserts a user into the `auth` state with admin privileges:

 ```bash